kitsuiwebster/pylol/README.md

 ### Explanation ℹ️

 Once the script has started, it continuously looks for the "Accept" button in the League of Legends client.
 The script will never stop running until you press `Ctrl + C` in the terminal.
-This design allows the script to handle scenarios where a match is found but someone dodges the game, enabling it to accept the game again, infinitely.
+This feature allows the script to handle scenarios where a match is found but someone dodges the game, enabling it to accept the game again, infinitely.

 🎮 Good luck and have fun !
 But please respect yourself and don't pick Garen.